Shared Use Community Kitchen | Shepherd's Table Inc. | Gleaners at the Takoma Park Farmers Market | LONG BRANCH FIRE

 Our church went through a listening campaign in 2011 within our congregation to explore what should be our mission priorities as a congregation.
 More information on the listening campaign can be found on this website.

-The mission of the Takoma Park Presbyterian Shared Use Community Commercial Kitchen is to be used as a resource within the community to alleviate hunger and economic inequality by providing a haven for local food production.
-When operational, the Community Kitchen will host three components: Micro-enterprise development, cooking and nutrition classes, and preparation of food for distribution to low-income individuals.
-The kitchen will also play a critical role in developing a healthy, safe, and secure local food system.
+The mission of the Takoma Park Presbyterian Shared Use Community Commercial Kitchen is to be a resource within the community to alleviate hunger and economic inequality by providing a haven for local food production.
+The Community Kitchen hosts three components: micro-enterprise development, cooking and nutrition classes, and preparation of food for distribution to low-income individuals.
+The kitchen plays a small, but important, role in developing a healthy, safe and secure local food system.

 Here's a brief video with perspectives on what the kitchen means to our community!

 Want to learn more?
 Please visit the kitchen webpage ( https://www.crossroadscommunityfoodnetwork.org/tpss-community-kitchen/).